iGEM-Thessaloniki-2019/Genetic-Algorithm-System-Sequencing/README.md

 The user can specify a domain to be mutated by adding the flag --specific_mut with the domain in the line 87 of the Process.sh file, for example ```$ python Genetic_Algorithm/SpecMutate.py -f $j --specific_mut solo-b ```

 In usual runs, the BN% measures are not calculated due to their excessive computational time.
-If the users want to calculate the BN% measures the have to put the --ted or -t flag in the lines 91, and maybe in 81 as well , of the Process.sh.
+If the users want to calculate the BN% measures the have to put the --ted or -t flag in the lines 91 and 81, of the Process.sh.
 Specifically, the line should be
 ```$ python Genetic_Algorithm/EvaluationInputs.py --sys System/systemsys -bn Best_Species/current -t -sig signal1 signal2 signalN```